-Ohio has numerous authorizer options available - districts, educational service centers (ESCs), state universities/designees, not-for-profit organizations and ODE.
+Ohio has numerous authorizer options available - districts, educational service centers (ESCs), state universities/designees, not-for-profit organizations and DEW.
 Under Ohio law, sponsors are assigned the following key responsibilities:

-- Thoroughly vetting new school proposals and entering into initial contracts only with the boards of schools deemed likely to succeed - Renewing (or non-renewing) school contracts based on a rigorous assessment of school performance and compliance - Providing school oversight, monitoring, technical assistance, and intervention (when needed) - Conducting annual site visits to schools during the school year and prior to opening each school year, and providing written assurances of compliance to ODE - Meeting with schools' boards, reviewing school financial and enrollment records on a monthly basis (and preparing written reports, made available to ODE upon request). - Notify ODE of Sponsor's determination to declare a community school to be on probationary status, to suspend the operation of the community school, or to terminate the community school contract, in accordance with applicable timelines - Placing schools on probation, as necessary, and demanding corrective action plans to address issues of concern; removing schools from probation upon successful implementation of corrective actions - Suspending operations of non-compliant schools.
-State law specifies many items that must be addressed in the contract between sponsors and school governing boards including the educational program (mission, student demographics and characteristics, and curriculum focus), academic goals (and method of measuring achievement), performance standards, admission standards, dismissal procedures, policy requirements, financial audit requirements, facilities, teacher qualifications, insurance requirements, financial plan and budget, and more.
+- Thoroughly vetting new school proposals and entering into initial contracts only with the boards of schools deemed likely to succeed - Renewing (or non-renewing) school contracts based on a rigorous assessment of school performance and compliance - Providing school oversight, monitoring, technical assistance, and intervention (when needed) - Conducting annual site visits to schools during the school year, and pre-opening site visits as required by law/DEW, and providing written assurances of compliance to DEW - Meeting with schools' boards, reviewing school financial and enrollment records on a monthly basis (and preparing written reports, made available to DEW upon request) - Notify DEW of Sponsor's determination to declare a community school to be on probationary status, to suspend the operation of the community school, or to terminate the community school contract, in accordance with applicable timelines - Placing schools on probation, as necessary, and demanding corrective action plans to address issues of concern; removing schools from probation upon successful implementation of corrective actions

-• All preliminary agreements, contract adoption resolutions, executed contracts, and any amendments must be filed with ODE within ten business days of execution and are available online at ODE's website.
+- Suspending operations of non-compliant schools.
+State law specifies many items that must be addressed in the contract between sponsors and school governing boards including the educational program (mission, student demographics and characteristics, and curriculum focus), academic goals (and method of measuring achievement), performance standards, admission standards, dismissal procedures, policy requirements, financial audit requirements, facilities, teacher qualifications, insurance requirements, financial plan and budget, and more. - All preliminary agreements, contract adoption resolutions, executed contracts, and any amendments must be filed with DEW within ten business days of execution and are available online at DEW's website.

-(Conflict of Interest forms will be collected by the sponsor by September 30th.)
+(\Conflict of Interest forms will be collected by the sponsor by September 30th.)